PrajitR/PrajitR.github.io/_posts/2014-04-20-d3-source-walkthrough-pt1.md

   };
 }
 {% endhighlight %}
 `document.js` defines d3 variables for the DOM document, window, and documentElement (which is normally the `<html></html>` tag).
-It deals with browser compatibility issues for array slicing.
+It also handles browser compatibility issues for array slicing.

-There are other functions in `core/` that you can look at if you're interested.
-For example, `ns.js` determines if a namespace prefix is passed and returns an appropriate object.
-Other functions are merely convenience functions (ex. `noop.js` defines a function that does nothing).
+There are other functions in `core/` that I skip over which are also useful.
+For example, `ns.js` determines if a namespace prefix is used.
+Others are convenience functions, like `noop.js`, which defines a function that does nothing.

 ## Array

-`array/` defines functions on arrays that serve as the backbone for dealing with data.
+`array/` defines functions on arrays, which serve as the main data representation.
 It also defines `Map` and `Set` classes.
 For the most part, these functions are self explanatory and self contained.

 {% highlight javascript %}
-import "ascending"; // sorts array in ascending array if passed to d3.sort
+import "ascending"; // Comparator function that helps sort arrays in ascending order.

 function d3_bisector(compare) {
   return {
-    left: function(a, x, lo, hi) {
+    left: function(a, x, lo, hi) { // a = array, x = desired value
+      // Optional arguments.
       if (arguments.length < 3) lo = 0;
       if (arguments.length < 4) hi = a.length;
       while (lo < hi) {
-        var mid = lo + hi >>> 1;
+        var mid = lo + hi >>> 1; // Divides lo + hi by 2 and truncates the quotient.
         if (compare(a[mid], x) < 0) lo = mid + 1;
         else hi = mid;
       }